johnbywater/dddeu2019/transcript/TRANSCRIPT.md

 * Episodes, pattern language of events
 * XP, pattern language of practices?
 * Scrum, mixture of "scrum events" and less definite things
-* Agile Manifesto, values and principles…?
+* Agile Manifesto, values and principles...?
 * PoEAA and DDD, "event" not in index of either book
 * TCR, smallest possible occasion of software development?
 * Cynefin ("Kih-neh-vihn"), characterised degrees of event?

 And there isn't time to give an assessment of each.
 But if it's true that the only thing any approach or description can inspire is an event, then perhaps the descriptions that are most definite about describing human process as an event will also have the most impetus?

-If we just dwell on Scrum for a moment…
+If we just dwell on Scrum for a moment...

 > Prescribed events are used in Scrum to create regularity and to minimize the need for meetings not defined in Scrum.
 All events are time-boxed events, such that every event has a maximum duration.
 Once a Sprint begins, its duration is fixed and cannot be shortened or lengthened.
 The remaining events may end whenever the purpose of the event is achieved, ensuring an appropriate amount of time is spent without allowing waste in the process.
 >